 When you eat the holiday meal, say thankful things.
 Taste your food.
 Turn down seconds.
 Breathe.
 Smile.
 Help clean up.
 Shoulders back.
 Enjoy the roof over your head.
 That is health as a lifestyle

 Drawings of BackMan! (tm) copyright © Dr. Bookspan

 One of my readers, Dr. Zoe Eppley, e-mailed, "I have been trying to apply your "bending right" approach to my daily activities.
 I find my tight leg and hip muscles seriously limit my ability to squat.
 Could you please recommend some stretches that will help?"

 I receive this inquiry often.
 People are realizing that they are too tight to move in healthy ways for normal everyday life.
-I hear it from instructors of aerobics, yoga, Plates, personal trainers, and many others.
+I hear it from instructors of aerobics, yoga, Pilates, personal trainers, and many others.
 This is an important epiphany.
 If you are too tight to move in healthy ways, then it is likely that you spend every day of your life moving in tight ways that create pain and perpetuate tightness.

 The good news is you do not need to "do" stretches and exercises.
 Keep bending right and you will get exactly the stretch and strengthening you need.
 My most important message that I stress in all my work about exercise is not to "do exercises" but get crucial, functional, effective exercise by moving in healthy ways during normal everyday life.